BraydenParish/GM-Simulator/gm-sim/PRIMER.md

 # PRIMER

 ## What
-- Hardened the `OpenRouterClient` by defaulting to Gemini 2.5 Flash with a configurable Gemini 2.0 Flash Lite fallback and richer error handling.
+- Repointed the `OpenRouterClient` to Grok-4-Fast with layered fallbacks to Gemini 2.5 Flash and Gemini 2.0 Flash Lite, plus prompt scaffolding that keeps the model aware of completed work and remaining schedule tasks.
-- Added coverage for the retry behaviour alongside the existing narrative payload validation tests.
+- Added coverage for the new reasoning + progress prompt fields alongside the existing narrative payload validation tests.
 - (Previously) Added the ratings blending pipeline and season simulator scaffolding.

 ## Why
-- Narrative generation now degrades gracefully when OpenRouter temporarily rejects Gemini 2.5 Flash requests, keeping story output available for recap and negotiation flows.
+- Grok-4-Fast is now the default free narrative provider; fallbacks ensure flavour text is still produced whenever Grok is throttled and the progress summary keeps long-running simulation context intact.
 - Retained documentation of the ratings blend and season simulator context for continuity.